IIoT Efficiencies to Consider

 IIoT brings new and improved connected ecosystems (both machine-to-machine and machine-to-human), thus bridging the gap between industrial software platforms that are typically known for fading the boundaries of the traditionally operating manufacturing industries.
 The data devices collect is important, but it is equally imperative to have the software available to exchange this collected data into usable information.
 Once you have an ecosystem designed to control a production process, anytime a piece of the supply chain falters and you need to know.
 With the appropriate software inplace a business can extract values via:

-- Demand planning and forecasting: a software that uses, among other data sources, sales data from previous periods of time to estimate future sales —and schedule the correspondent future production requirements.
+- Demand planning and predictive forecasting: a software that uses, among other data sources, sales data from previous periods of time to estimate future sales —and schedule the correspondent future production requirements.

 - Inventory management software: calculating production rates vs current inventory, managers and vendors can determine how much and when inventory should be ordered.
 And when this process has been perfected it simply be automated with IIoT applications with RFID scanning and volume controls.